Hey, I'm Jake.

 I understand what it's like to not be able to work.
 Not everyone is dealing with a life-threatening disease, but maybe you're a new mom that can't leave the house and you can't afford daycare.
 You and your husband want to chip away at the debt, but that's quite difficult to do on a single paycheck.

 It is seriously my passion to help guide people through all the noise out there, establish your niche, and find your specific path to success.
 Like I said above, LESS IS MORE.
-Let me show you how to be an efficient web developer.
+Let me simplify the world of web design for you.